KwatME/Medicine.md/Organ System/Digestive System/Gallbladder/_p/Biliary Colic.md

 # "

 Symptomatic cholelithiasis, where a gallstore temporarily blocks the cystic duct.
-Eating and night trigger the pain, which can last from minutes to hours.
+Eating and night trigger the pain, which is episodic and lasts from minutes to hours.

 # /